-Did you ever notice that at the very top of most small bore vintage gas tanks have lots of little tiny scratches?
+Have you ever noticed that at the very top of many unrestored small bore vintage gas tanks have lots of little tiny scratches?
 Ever wonder why?
 Well, I am sure that my experience riding my friend Jimmy Brandt's Honda Super 90 may tell the story.
-At the time, nothing was more important than trying for the land speed record watching the speedometer creep up: 59, 60, 61,maybe even 62 if there was a tail wind that day.
-All those tanks were scratched from buttons, zippers and crosses because their riders were lying prostrate on the tank trying for just a couple of more MPH.
+At the time, nothing was more important than trying for the land speed record-- watching the speedometer creep up: 59, 60, 61,maybe even 62 if there was a tail wind that day.
+All those tanks were scratched from buttons, zippers and crosses because their riders were lying prostrate on the tank trying for just a couple of more miles per hour!
 Ah yes, those were certainly the days and I love to share the memories with you.

 Today, I live in the Columbus, Ohio area.
 I spend most of my free time tinkering around with old Japanese motorcycles.
 I have owned several hundred of them, most of which I bought simply because I couldn't afford them when I was younger.
-I often rescue them from dark, dank garages in desperate locations.
+I travel hundreds of miles often rescuing them from dark, dank garages in far-away locations.
 I must get some sort of perverse satisfaction out of busting my knuckles cleaning impossibly blocked pilot jet passages on Keihin or Mikuni carburetors to get these bikes back on the road.

 I learned some time ago, that you can only collect so many, and then they get neglected and never ridden.
 Now it is my passion to re-unite people with the motorcycles they owned in the past.
 It is a great feeling to connect someone with something they had as a younger person, but never thought they could find one again.
 Also, realizing how difficult it is to get these old bikes back on the road, I have thousands of hard to find used OEM parts that you can order quickly and easily online.